ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 Flexible IOPS is a tier-less storage offering that removes the notion of a disk type and replace it with a storage pool.
 Each of the storage pools supports multiple storage tiers.
 The storage tiers are based on different IOPS levels.

-Table 5 shows the supported storage tiers with corresponding IOPS.
+The following table shows the supported storage tiers with corresponding IOPS.

 | Tier level | IOPS  | Performance |
 |---------------|---------------|---------------------|